- 3 years ago

 Navigate to the Extended Display page under Plan > Configure > Display.

-Modify the style values in the code as desired.
+Modify the style values in code below as desired.

-For example, the value "text-decoration:none" removes the underline from all links.
+For example, "text-decoration:none" removes the underline from all links.

 You may remove this if you prefer your links to be underlined.